destinygg/destinypositions/docs/politics.md

 (I dutifully acknowledge that there can be degrees of escalation and de-escalation; the above example is simplified to get the point across.)

 Many disagreements over whether or not defense of personal property is justified boil down to a difference of underlying values.
-Well-off people may underestimate the personal sacrifice and time investment put into obtaining a business, a car, or even something as simple as a stereo system.
+Middle-class and well-off people may underestimate the personal sacrifice and the years of time invested into obtaining a business, a car, or even something as simple as a stereo system.